Rakeela/dragora-notes/2022-05-11-Two-Hundred-and-Forty-Eighth.md

 I want to get a chance to try making it, but I truly need to be better at math to be involved in science.

 ---
+I wasn't prepared for trigonometry to lead me into a life of sin.

+---
 Back to [[day-post-archive]]